 Yes, though they aren’t transparent about their true location and the fact they use CloudVPN as a payment processing party.

-Yes, NordVPN is one of our recommendations for the Best Overall VPNs.
+Yes, NordVPN is one of our recommendations for the best VPN services on the market.

 Does NordVPN hide my IP address?